giankdiluvi/giankdiluvi.github.io/yvr.md

 I like their tapioca crepes and their eggs benny (which come on top of a waffle instead of an English muffin).
 Their milkshakes are insane if that's your kind of thing.
+- Cora for a nice diner experience.
+Their skillets are really great.
 - Jam Cafe and Fable.
 The two most popular options in Vancouver and, in my opinion, *very* overrated.
 Jam always has a line and their eggs benny are just... not great?